Generally, I think that regular gods are more than enough to cover most needs.

 Last edited:

-In 1st and 2nd edition there used to be a god-blooded flaw called beacon of power that made their essence pool split into personal and peripheral like an Exalt, my general understanding was that Ex3 had moved away from this as it was needlessly muddying the waters between god-blooded and Exalts.
+In 1st and 2nd edition there used to be a god-blooded flaw called aura of power* that made their essence pool split into personal and peripheral like an Exalt, my general understanding was that Ex3 had moved away from this as it was needlessly muddying the waters between god-blooded and Exalts.

 There were also some things in Creatures of the Wyld which displayed animas.
 The undead things that were created by Mother Bog and the shards of Mokrelus the Hundred-handed.
 They were specifically not human, but had magic that replicated Charms a bit and the use of that seemed to generate animas.